Photo of the church

 OREMUS

 ‘OREMUS’ is the name coined for parish events which focus on spiritual renewal.
 See Oremus.
-For more information contact Valerie Quinlivan.
+For more information contact Valerie Quinlivan via the Church Office.

 Parish Football Team